-- 1. What are the benefits of screening for HIV infection in pregnant women on risk of motherto-child transmission of HIV infection? - 2.
-What is the yield (number of new diagnoses per number of tests performed) of repeat HIV screening at different intervals in pregnant women, and how does the yield of screening vary in different risk groups? - 3.
+- 1. What are the benefits of screening for HIV infection in pregnant women on risk of mother-to-child transmission of HIV infection? - 2.
+What is the yield of repeat HIV screening at different intervals in pregnant women, and how does the yield of screening vary in different risk groups? - 3.
 What are the harms of screening for HIV infection in pregnant women? - 4.
-What is the effectiveness of currently recommended antiretroviral therapy regimens for reducing mother-to-child transmission of HIV infection? - 5.
-What are the harms of currently recommended antiretroviral therapy regimens given during pregnancy to the mother and infant?
+What is the effectiveness of currently recommended ART regimens for reducing mother-to-child transmission of HIV infection? - 5.
+What are the harms of currently recommended ART regimens given during pregnancy to the mother and infant?